srikanth-mokkapati/modern-pluto/src/pages/posts/isekai-post-anarchy-1.md

 So how do these two different trains of thought come together?
 Will continue in the next post.

 References :

 Podcast On YouTube : https://www.youtube.com/watch?v=qRao8xS_nyM

 Podcast Transcript : https://tim.blog/2021/11/17/balaji-srinivasan-2-trancript/

 WikiPage on Isekai : https://en.wikipedia.org/wiki/Isekai

+*NYT *- I think NYT refers New York Times, Traditional Media which is happy to push the Cancel culture and incite Reputation Destruction.